benfrick/docs-portfolio/src/doc/getting-started/using_nike_apis.md

 ## Versioning

-As NDe APIs are enhanced over time to add new features and fix bugs, the version numbers are incremented according to <a href="http://semver.org/" target="_blank">Semantic Versioning</a> guidelines.
+As NDe APIs are enhanced over time to add new features and fix bugs, the version numbers are incremented according to [Semantic Versioning](http://semver.org/){:target="blank"} guidelines.

 Some high-level considerations:

 - For minor version increments or patches, e.g. the addition of a new, optional field, the changes are non-breaking and the endpoint URL does not change.
-If you are using the <a href="http://servicedesignpatterns.com/WebServiceEvolution/TolerantReader" target="_blank">Tolerant Reader Pattern</a>, you can continue to use the API without having to make changes to your app.
+If you are using the [Tolerant Reader Pattern](http://servicedesignpatterns.com/WebServiceEvolution/TolerantReader){:target="blank"}, you can continue to use the API without having to make changes to your app.

 - When moving to a new, major version of an API (e.g. a change from synchronous to asynchronous operation), expect to make some changes to your app to ensure compatibility with the new version.

->**TIP:** For more details about the versioning of NDe APIs, see the <a href="https://confluence.nike.com/display/DAHP/API+Versioning+Strategy" target="_blank">API Versioning Strategy</a> document.
+>**TIP:** For more details about the versioning of NDe APIs, see the [API Versioning Strategy](https://confluence.nike.com/display/NEA/API+Standards){:target="blank"} document.

 ## Caching